 You are responsible for testing the quality of your drinking water and maintaining your well or spring.
-Private wells for household use are not regulated by the Environmental Protection Agency (EPA) or the State of Vermont, except if you drill a new well.
+Private water sources for household use are not regulated by the Environmental Protection Agency (EPA) or the State of Vermont, except if you drill a new well.

 Private Drinking Water Sources

 The three main sources of private drinking water in Vermont are drilled wells, dug wells and springs.
 These sources draw drinking water from groundwater.
 Surface water is another source of drinking water for some, but is not recommended as a drinking water source for private residences.
 Learn more about these private drinking water sources: